-Equality and diversity are not consistently promoted and the causes of workforce inequality are not always are out of touch with what is happening in the service.
+Equality and diversity are not consistently promoted and the causes of workforce inequality are not always identified or adequately happening in the service.
 There are low levels of staff satisfaction, and high levels of stress and work overload.
 Leaders and others may be defensive.